casvalesen/nvidia-tensorflow-tensorrt/README.md

 # nvidia-tensorflow-tensorrt

-Workshop notebooks from NVIDIA Tensorflow TensorRT course
+Workshop notebooks & exercises from NVIDIA Tensorflow TensorRT course to use as kickstarter.